Brazil's Lula starts cancer therapy, doctors upbeat

 | SAO PAULO

-"The outlook is very good," said Dr. Roberto Kalil Filho, Lula's personal doctor who is part of the team treating him at the Sirio Libanes Hospital, a renowned cancer centre.
+"The outlook is very good," said Dr. Roberto Kalil Filho, Lula's personal doctor who is part of the team treating him at the Sirio Libanes Hospital, a renowned cancer center.

 "There is no other problem that could worsen the prognosis or raise the chance of collateral effects.
 We think the chances are very good."